abdulwaheed76/practices/README.md

 1. Inform 5 minutes before taking any kind of long/short break (to manager and team)
 2. Inform again on your return (to manager and team)

-### Meetings
-1. Scheduled meeting times:  12pm-12:15pm, 3pm-3:15pm, 6pm-6:15pm, 9pm-10pm.
-1. Do not be absent at the scheduled meeting times unless special permission is given 1  In SM, it's better to ask questions in this time (for blockers, you can message manager anytime).
-1. In SM, present PRs of whatever stable work you have done so far.
-Develop in such a way that on each meeting you have something (small or big) flawless to get merged.
-So make PR(s) ready on each meeting time.
-Small reviews are good to have.
-It is your responsibility to get it merged.
-Watch out github emails for @mentions or when issues are made.
-If it has no or minor mistakes, it will get merged in 2-10 minutes.
-If this is not the case, then it means you did not completed it flawlessly.
-1. In SM, review PRs of peers. (ask manager to whose work you should review daily or see task field of 'reviewer' or short cut link on right panel of pm tool)

 ### Execution
 1. At day start, wrapp up any pending work form previous working day.
 1. then see all tasks and starting with the highest prority first,